coderefinery/cmake/_episodes/08-generators.md

 A CMake Generator is responsible for writing the input files for a native build system.

-The list of CMake generators is long - Unix Makefiles is only one of them.
+The list of CMake generators is long and Unix Makefiles is only one of them.

 CMake makes it possible to use the native build environment.

 Command-line build tool generators: